Robotics — European Union (EU)

 Laws and Regulations

-- Machinery Directive (2006/42/EC): The basic compliance framework for all industrial and service robots
+1.Machinery Directive (2006/42/EC): The basic compliance framework for all industrial and service robots.

-- Additional directives: The Low Voltage Directive 2014/35/EU and Electromagnetic Compatibility Directive 2014/30/EU apply based on product functions; robots used in explosive environments must comply with the ATEX Directive
+2.Additional Directives: Depending on product functions, the Low Voltage Directive 2014/35/EU and Electromagnetic Compatibility Directive 2014/30/EU are additionally applicable; robots used in explosive environments must comply with the ATEX Directive.

 Technical Requirements

-- Core safety standards: General machinery safety EN ISO 12100:2023 (mandatory from January 1, 2026), dedicated standards for industrial robots EN ISO 10218-1/2, collaborative robots must additionally meet ISO/TS 15066
+Core Safety Standards: General machinery safety EN ISO 12100:2023 (mandatory from January 1, 2026), special standard for industrial robots EN ISO 10218-1/2, collaborative robots additionally meet ISO/TS 15066

-- Other general requirements: Control system safety complies with EN ISO 13849-1, electrical safety complies with EN 60204-1, networked intelligent robots meet the cybersecurity standard EN 303 645
+Other General Requirements: Control system safety complies with EN ISO 13849-1, electrical safety complies with EN 60204-1, networked intelligent robots meet the cybersecurity standard EN 303 645

 Certification Process

-- Complete product testing in accordance with applicable standards, and prepare structured electronic technical documents
+Complete product testing in accordance with applicable standards and prepare structured electronic technical documents;

-WANVE, as a professional technical service organization, provides one-stop full compliance support for enterprise export.
+WANVE (万维WANVE) provides one-stop full compliance support for enterprise export.